 About Sue

 Growing up in London it was inevitable that art, fashion and culture would have a big impact on my life.
 I spent my childhood, and reams of paper, doodling fashion drawings and, as my mother proudly reminded me, I made my first dress on her sewing machine at the age of nine.
-I have been happily making ever since, designing and creating individual clothes and textiles, each piece having it's own theatrical edge.
+As a teenager I delighted in my ability to run something up on a Saturday afternoon and wear it out on a Saturday night, excited by the concept of fashion being the perfect form of self-expression.
+I have been happily making ever since, designing and creating individual clothes and textiles, each piece having it's own theatrical spin.

 © 2015 SUE BROWNE